complexorganizations/dji-feed-ingestion/README.md

 #### How to use?
 - Buy Mavic 3 Fly More Combo
 - Setup a RTMP server using `rtsp-installer.sh`.
-- Forward all RTMP from DJI to rtmp server;
+- Forward all RTMP from DJI to rtsp server;
 - Forward everything from RTMP server to AWS cloud `upload-feed-to-aws-kinesis.sh`
 - Forward everything from RTMP server to GCP cloud `upload-feed-into-vertex-ai.sh`
 - Forward everything from RTMP server to Azure cloud `upload-feed-into-video-analyzer.sh`